-Two years ago, Ellen Landsberger heard about Lucy Moses School from a friend and stopped by to check it out.
+Several years ago, Ellen Landsberger heard about Lucy Moses School from a friend and stopped by to check it out.
 A recently-retired obstetrician, Ellen wanted to return the clarinet, an instrument she played in high school.
-She began taking private lessons with Morrie Sherry as well as a music theory class and Dalcroze Euthythmics for Seniors.
-This fall, Ellen plans to join a chamber ensemble at LMS.
+She began taking private lessons with Morrie Sherry as well as a music theory class and Dalcroze Euthythmics for Seniors, and last fall she joined an LMS chamber ensemble.

 “It’s a lot like riding a bike,” she says, noting that while she’s been steadily regaining her musical skills, the embouchure as well as finding time to practice can sometimes be a challenge.
 “Morrie has really encouraged me,” she says.

 Ellen is passionate about travel, music and politics.
 “Over time, we get very caught up in work and family and move away from some of our passions,” she explains.
 “Since my retirement, being able to get back to things I loved in the past and having the freedom and the time to do it is really remarkable.”